 Possession of realistic replicas of firearms or other dangerous weapons are also prohibited on Emerson property or at Emerson-sponsored events (e.g., film shoots, performances) other than when being employed during a College-sanctioned rehearsal or production.
-Recognized student organizations must receive prior approval for use of such props from the dean of students or his or her designee and the director of public safety or his or her designee.
-Organizations should present their proposal for replica weapon use at least 14 days before intended use.
+Recognized student organizations must receive prior approval for use of such props from the associate dean of students or his or her designee and the director of ECPD or his or her designee.
+Organizations should submit their proposal for replica weapon use at least two months before intended use.